unicode-org/cldr/docs/site/development/development-process.md

 	1. If user sets Component (we always should!) automatically assigns the Owner based on the component owner for the pre\-assessment. \[Add link to Components and Owner]
 	2. *At this point the Owner function is really as an assessor.*
 	3. If user does not select the Component, it remains for the group TC triage with Component\=to\-assess, Owner\=anybody.
 These tickets will be assessed after all the pre\-assessed tickets have been triaged.
-2. All TC members, look at [To\-assess by Owner / Component](https://unicode.org/cldr/trac/report/100) before each triage day.
+2. All TC members, look at the triage spreadsheet linked from the agenda before each triage day.
 	1. Assess the **to\-assess** tickets assigned to you.
 	2. You can close bugs as duplicate or if user misunderstanding if it is very clear without committee discussion.
 Always include a comment if you close the ticket.
 	3. If the component is wrong, change component and reassign to the right component owner.